oelin/naoki/README.md

 # Grammar

-A parser parser for C. Work in progress.
+A parser parser for C (WIP).

+This library allows you to create parsers in C using a concise context-free-grammar notation.